Mufasakinglon/banking_system/README.md

 # banking_system
-This is a simple banking application where users can log in and deposit or withdraw funds.
+This is a simple banking application where users can signup, log in and deposit or withdraw funds.
 # Database
 I have used mysql databse with xampp, so in order for the databse to work, open xampp
 # Running the app